Looking back at the trend in the release dates of the PlayStation consoles, the successor of the current PlayStation console is due in 2019.

 PS4 Pro, a newer version of PS4, was released in 2016 and featured an 8-core AMD Jaguar processor with the speed of 2.1 GHz.
 This processor had a better GPU and supported 4K video graphics rendering.

 However, there has not been another major release in the AMD Jaguar processor line.
-So, at this point, we’re not sure if the next PlayStation will feature a newer AMD Jaguar processor or something completely different like AMD Ryzen series processor.
+So, at this point, we’re not sure if the next PlayStation will feature a newer AMD Jaguar processor or something entirely different like AMD Ryzen series processor.
 If we are to analyze Yoshida’s words, then we can expect something more powerful in the likes of AMD Ryzen series to handle the next generation of games.

 What can we expect in PS5?

 With the support for 4K video output already existing in PS4 Pro, PS5 will most likely continue with the graphics part.
-But, it will include a more powerful CPU to excel in the code processing of newer games as well as a next-gen GPU in video graphics rendering in true 4K.
+However, it will include a more powerful CPU to excel in the code processing of newer games as well as a next-gen GPU in video graphics rendering in true 4K.

 Although physical game discs are still popular, online streaming of games and cloud-based games are gaining more usage.
 Thanks to the faster broadband internet access being more common, Gaming on demand is now possible.
 Sony is serious about the cloud-based gaming because it acquired OnLive’s patents on cloud-based gaming in 2015, only to shut down the service.
 So, it won’t be surprising if Gaming on demand will become a norm with PS5.